boniniselina/FaulTED/README.md

 The source code is described in a manuscript submitted to the journal Earthquake Spectra:
 Bonini, S., O. Scotti, A. Valentini, F. Visini, B. Pace, G. Tartaglia, G. Viola, G. Vignaroli.
 FaulTED: a probabilistic fault displacement hazard code exploring floating ruptures scenarios and epistemic uncertainties.

+The code and derivatives are published under the Creative Commons license CC-BY-NC.